iporaitech/pwr2-docker/README.md

 1. Clone the project to your localhost (_you might want to fork it to your account before_)
 2. Copy the [docker-compose.dev.example.yml](docker-compose.dev.example.yml) to **docker-compose.yml** and adjust the ports and [volumes](#about-docker-volumes).
 3. Build the image.
-In the root directory of the project execute `docker build`
+In the root directory of the project execute `docker build .`
 4. When the build finishes, **tag** the image to match the _web image_ defined in your **docker-compose** file.
 For example  `docker tag IMAGE_ID pwr2:latest`

 Now you're ready to [start the containers](#usage-instructions) and try some stuff.